azure-location

 Tip

-Ambient light sets the tone, but it doesn't improve visibility or visual balance.
-It's best when layered with task-oriented lighting
+Ambient light sets the tone and vibe of the space, but it doesn't improve visibility or visual balance.
+It's best used when layered with task-oriented lighting.

 Front Lighting